486DX2-boomer/bloodrayne2-gunsucked/README.md

 ## Using Photo Mode

 Photo mode is mostly self explanatory.
 Note it can also be used in conjunction with Super Slow Mode.
 If Super Slow Mode is enabled, then you can enter photo mode, frame your shot, and then toggle Super Slow Mode to unfreeze the game (to slow motion) while maintaining free camera control.
 Toggling Super Slow Mode again will return the game to its normal time factor, so you can retain free camera control at regular game speed.

+## Casual Mode

+Casual Mode adds regenerating health for players who find the game's difficulty too punishing.
+After a short period without taking damage, Rayne's health will begin to refill automatically up to her maximum.
+The cooldown duration and regeneration rate are configurable in gunsucked.ini.

 ## Loading Outfit Mods